Use steps from apps to send data to external services, create tasks in project management systems, or update tickets.

-Your app will need to be reinstalled anywhere it is already installed after you add a new scope.
+Your app will need to be re-authenticated anywhere it is already installed after you add a new scope.
 Otherwise, users will not see your steps in the step library.

 In your app's settings, click on the Workflow Steps section.
-Select the toggle to opt-in to the beta, and start creating workflow steps for your app.
+Select the toggle to opt-in, and start creating workflow steps for your app.

 You'll see a Steps section, listing any steps you've already created in your app.
 Each app can create up to 10 steps.
 Click the Add Step button, you'll see a modal appear with fields to configure your app's new step: